• Skip to primary navigation

 To squeeze out the excess moisture then place the grated courgette in a large muslin square or cheesecloth.
 Then roll it up and wring it out.
 The water will filter out through the pours in the cloth.
 The courgette is then ready to be added to the cake mixture.

-What gluten-free flours to use
+Which gluten-free flour blend to use

 The sponge is so light thanks to the power partnership of rice and oat flour.